I thank my friend, Saurabh Dwivedi, for bringing up this topic and initiating this debate.

 - Other reasons include management’s ability to increase ROE simply by increasing leverage (reflected by Dupont’s Analysis).

-These additional factors further undermine the concept of reliance on ROE while making investment decision by a stock market investor.
+These additional factors further undermine the concept of reliance on ROE while making an investment decision by a stock market investor.

 Therefore, we believe that, while making investment decisions, rather than focusing on stocks with high ROE as per conventional wisdom, an investor should focus on stocks that provide her high effective profitability or Earnings Yield.